The Clear Edge

 Minutes 31–45: Root cause investigation

-• Trace each flagged variance to the source
+• Trace each flagged variance back to its source

 Minutes 46–60: Action protocol